-2.2 EDUC7530 Primary Professional Experience 1 Overview
+2.2.
+Overview: EDUC7530 Primary Professional Experience 1

 Teaching is a multi-faceted profession.
 Becoming a Teacher requires commitment and dedication to lifelong learning and personal growth through reflection.
-This course provides an introduction to school life through workshops and school visits and a block placement.
+This course provides an introduction to school life through workshops and a 3-week block placement.
 Observing practice and learning from others provides the opportunity for personal development and growth.
 Therefore, there will be a focus on the development of critical skills for both the observation and planning of lessons, and segments of lessons.

-Students will be required to critically reflect on their personal teaching philosophy after their first Professional Experience.
+Students will be required to critically reflect on their personal teaching philosophy after their first professional experience.
 This course is developmental and links to EDUC7535 and EDUC7540, providing a basis for the subsequent courses.
-The course will also build on and incorporate knowledge developed across the first semester of the Master of Teaching (Primary) program.
+The course will also build on and incorporate knowledge developed across the first semester of the Master of Teaching (Primary) - Turn to Teaching program.